jrpool/jsonresume-theme-a11y/README.md

 ## Status

-### Current

-The current version of this theme is 2.0.0.
-Contributions of, or suggestions for, enhancements and repairs are welcome.
-Feel free to make pull requests or open issues at [this theme’s repository](https://github.com/jrpool/jsonresume-theme-a11y).

 ### History

 Version 2.0.0 made a breaking change to version 1.0.12.
 The schema changed with respect to section formats `tableLeftHeads` and `tableTopHead`.
 The prior schema made no provision for table captions.
 The current schema permits captions in the tables of both these formats.
 Captions are a recommended feature for usability in general and accessibility in particular.
 In order to allow captions, the schema revised the specification of `tableLeftHeads`.
 A `tableLeftHeads` section conforming to the schema of version 1.0.12 would fail to conform to the schema of version 2.0.0.

+Version 2.1.0 added automatic page-title creation to the `converter` module.

 ### Future